Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 ## Accessing the RGW

 There are multiple interfaces available to access the device - Serial ports, Ethernet and Cellular (if you buy the Multitech Conduit with Cellular antenna).
-Assuming that you are able to access (by watching the Mulitech links above or you have or solved your selves) to your RGW by an SSH connection, the steps to follow are detailed in the following sections:
+Assuming that you are able to access (by watching the Mulitech links above or you have or solved your selves) to your RGW by an **SSH** and the **Web Interface**, the steps to follow are detailed in the following sections:

 If you relate to the [Architecture] page, our focus is on the two components as shown in the figure below: